Peanut oil: Production

-In 2021, world production of peanut oil (reported as groundnut oil) was 4.75 million tonnes, led by China with 39% of the total (table).
-India was a major secondary producer.
+In 2023, world production of peanut oil (reported as groundnut oil) was 6.4 million tonnes, led by India and China with 64% of the total when combined (table).
+Nigeria and Myanmar were secondary producers.

 Uses

 Unrefined peanut oil is used as a flavorant for dishes akin to sesame oil.
 Refined peanut oil is commonly used for frying volume batches of foods like French fries and has a smoke point of 450 °F/232 °C.

 Unrefined peanut oil is commonly used for cooking due to its natural flavor and nutritional benefits.
 It's also used in skincare products for its moisturizing properties.

 Unrefined peanut oil is often used in salad dressings and marinades for its rich, nutty taste.

 Biodiesel

 At the 1900 Paris Exhibition, the Otto Company, at the request of the French Government, demonstrated that peanut oil could be used as a source of fuel for the diesel engine; this was one of the earliest demonstrations of biodiesel technology.

 Crude peanut oil can be filtered and placed in a reaction tank with methanol and sodium hydroxide to yield methyl ester - the Biodiesel fuel.